How to promote your open source project

-There are lot options available to promote your open source project.
-This list above might be overwhelming at first, until you discover that most of it is marketing.
+There are a lot of options available to promote your open source project.
+This list above might be overwhelming at first until you discover that most of it is marketing.
 Although most of us don’t have a commercial background, it might help to think a little bit more commercially.
 Use the question “if I had to earn money with this, how would I sell it to my customers?”.
-This sales/marketing mindset might help you improving your promotion efforts.
+This sales/marketing mindset might help you to improve your promotion efforts.

 - How to get traction for (your) open source project (presentation, PDF)

 - Grow your community and increase the value of your tool